 3. Make sure the latch is right.

 In the beginning, you will experience some nipple discomfort until you get used to nursing, but you should not be feeling intense pain.
-The Ultimate Breastfeeding Class with Milkology has a great video with tips on how to establish a good latch as well as what to avoid.

 4. Try different positions until you find one you are comfortable with.

 Five different positions are great for breastfeeding.
 Try them all out until you find one that is comfortable for you.

 Cradle Hold Breastfeeding Position

 Your baby’s head lays in the bend of your elbow on the side you are nursing from.
 Baby’s body should be facing you.

 The Baby’s head is held in the hand opposite of the breast you are nursing from instead of the elbow.
 Your arm and wrist are under, baby.

 Baby is at your side with their body facing you.
 Baby’s legs are under your arm on the side you are nursing from.

 Usually used for ‘Dream feeding’.
 Both of you are laying on your sides, tummy to tummy.